Assisted Living

 PPO = Preferred Provider Organization

-HIPPA = Health Insurance Portability Accountability Act
+HIPAA = Health Insurance Portability Accountability Act